 In a perfect world, when anyone would cause an accident they would have plenty of insurance coverage to help compensate for the injuries and damages they caused.
-Unfortunately, in Texas as many as one quarter of all drivers have no car insurance or only limited coverage.
+Unfortunately, in Texas, as many as one-quarter of all drivers have no car insurance or only limited coverage.

 Because of the high number of uninsured drivers in the state of Texas, a prudent family will carry uninsured motorist coverage with decent limits.
 One of the reasons that the number of uninsured motorists is so high in the state of Texas is that the state has failed to regulate profits of insurance companies writing auto policies in the state and that has led to record high prices for auto insurance in Texas.

-Some regulatory agencies set specific targets for premiums based upon the amount of claims paid out.
+Some regulatory agencies set specific targets for premiums based upon the number of claims paid out.
 In these instances, the cost of insurance coverage typically drops substantially because the insurance carrier is limited to a reasonable profit and not just what the market will bear.
-If there was truly competition for insurance coverage the marketplace would satisfy the matter.
+If there was true competition for insurance coverage the marketplace would satisfy the matter.
 However, with so few carriers, the result is the charges all look the same.

 Regardless of why the insurance policies cost so much in the state of Texas, buying uninsured motorist coverage is essential when living in the state of Texas.